OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 The import tools (either the onevcenter tool or Sunstone) gives you information about the templates:

-* the name of the template
+* the name of the VM Template
 * the vCenter cluster where that template lives
 * a location path that helps to find out where in the VM and Templates vSphere view that template is located.